Live from the Southern Command in sunny South Florida.

 The Euro was on the verge of collapse.

-And Brett, if I can go a bit one step further, you could say that today we saw the failure of the European model.
+And, Brett, if I can go a bit one step further, you could say that today we saw the failure of the European model.

 That model is now failing.

-Greece, Spain, Portugal throughout the uh European Union.
+Greece, Spain, Portugal throughout, the European Union.

-Last night on CNN situation room, Wolf Blitzer talked to the forehead about the Dow Jones industrial average.
+Last night on CNN Situation Room, Wolf Blitzer talked to the forehead about the Dow Jones Industrial Average.

 Democrats can run on this, and here's how.